Jason-Wu-DLC/UQ-DECO7180-profile-Course-reflection-/readme.txt

-https://www.pexels.com/photo/snowy-mountain-1287145/This semester, I studied the DECO7180 course.
+I studied the DECO7180 course.
 As part of a course project, I led a web-based project to create a service for dog owners in Brisbane to find dog parks.
 My responsibilities included coding the entire website, integrating the API, and ensuring the final product adhered to our original concept.
 I use the portfolio section to showcase my contributions and reflections on the project.

-Table of Contents
+## Table of Contents
 Introduction
 Setup and Usage
 Feature and Part
 Feedback and Contributions
 Reference

-Introduction
+## Introduction
 This was my journey creating my first portfolio website.
 It begins with extensive research into the key elements that make a portfolio effective and memorable.
 I wanted to make sure that my website not only showcased my abilities but also reflected my course contributions, participation and reflection.
 I focused on what I wanted to highlight, sketching out initial ideas for layout and navigation, aiming for a simple yet eye-catching design.
 The portfolio not only represents a collection of my past projects, but is a narrative of my contribution to the projects and a testament to my commitment to continuous improvement.

-Setup and Usage
+## Setup and Usage
 Download the entire project folder from the provided source.
 Place it in your desired directory.
 Open your browser and navigate to the appropriate URL (local stroge URL).

-Feature and Part
+## Feature and Part
 Language: HTML CSS JavaScript
 Website Part:
 About Me